-Joe Webb was signed to simulate the things Newton did while the franchise quarterback recovered from offseason ankle surgery.
-Newton is healthy and general manager Dave Gettleman has the philosophy of keeping only two quarterbacks.
+Joe Webb was signed to simulate the things Cam Newton did while the franchise quarterback recovered from offseason ankle surgery.
+Newton has been turned loose to run the read option in practice, which makes Webb expendable.

-Again, flexibility is key and why I went with five linebackers instead of six.
-Blackburn can step in and replace Kuechly if he ever had to come off the field.
-If the Panthers decide to go with six here, look for Ben Jacobs or D.J.
-Smith to figure into the mix.
+Again, flexibility is key.
+Blackburn, who missed Sunday's game with a back injury, can step in and replace Kuechly if he ever had to come off the field.
+Many of these players will be on special teams.
+D.J.
+Smith could figure into the mix.